 Engineering Technology Knowledge (SA1): An ability to apply knowledge of mathematics, natural science, Engineering Technology fundamentals, and Engineering Technology specialization to defined and applied Engineering Technology procedures, processes, systems, or methodologies.

 Problem Analysis (SA2): An ability to identify, formulate, research literature, and analyze broadly defined Engineering Technology problems reaching substantiated conclusions using analytical tools appropriate to the discipline or area of specialization.

 Design/Development of Solutions (SA3): An ability to design solutions for broadly- defined Engineering Technology problems and contribute to the design of systems, components, or processes to meet specified needs with appropriate consideration for public health and safety, cultural, societal, and environmental considerations.

-Investigation (SA4): An ability to conduct investigations of broadly defined problems; locate, search, and select relevant data from codes, data bases and literature, design, and conduct experiments to provide valid conclusions.
+Investigation (SA4): An ability to conduct investigations of broadly defined problems; locate, search, and select relevant data from codes, databases, and literature, and design, and conduct experiments to provide valid conclusions.

-Modern Tool Usage (SA5): An ability to Select and apply appropriate techniques, resources, and modern technology and IT tools, including prediction and modelling, to broadly defined Engineering Technology problems, with an understanding of the limitations.
+Modern Tool Usage (SA5): An ability to select and apply appropriate techniques, resources, and modern technology and IT tools, including prediction and modeling, to broadly defined Engineering Technology problems, with an understanding of the limitations.

 The Engineering Technologist and Society (SA6): An ability to demonstrate understanding of the societal, health, safety, legal and cultural issues, and the consequent responsibilities relevant to Engineering Technology practice and solutions to broadly defined Engineering Technology problems.